-When you have been convicted of speeding or other moving violations that are then placed on your driving record then the next time your insurance company pulls your MVR they will see the violation and will rate accordingly which means that the cost of your auto insurance premiums could go up.
+When you have been convicted of speeding or other moving violations that are then placed on your driving record, then the next time your insurance company pulls your motor vehicle record, they will see the violation and will rate accordingly which means that the cost of your auto insurance premiums could go up.

 What happens if you accumulate too many points on your license?